wellingtonsa/react-dooks/README.md

 ## Overview

-The React Hooks idea emerged of a poor approach to manipulate the DOM tree, causing disorganization and code snippets  ungainly on your code.
+The React Dooks idea emerged of a poor approach to manipulate the DOM tree, causing disorganization and code snippets  ungainly on your code.